 The neon tetra has a slender torpedo-shaped body that reaches no more than an inch and a half in length.
 What this fish lacks in size, it makes up for in color.
 From the tip of its nose to the adipose fin, the neon tetra has a bright neon blue stripe.
 It is believed this bright stripe makes them more readily visible to each other in blackwater conditions.

 Below the blue stripe, the neon tetra sports a white-silver belly.
 Past the belly, a bright red stripe extends all the way to the tail.
-This red white and blue combination makes the neon tetra one of the most popular of all aquarium fish.
-It is rivaled only by its cousin, the cardinal tetra, a fish that it is often mistaken for.
+The striking red, white, and blue combination make the neon tetra one of the most popular of all aquarium fish.
+It is rivaled only by the cardinal tetra, for which it is often mistaken.
 The key difference between the two fish is the red stripe.
 In the neon tetra, it only extends from the middle of the body to the tail.
 In the cardinal tetra, the red stripe runs the entire length of the fish, from snout to tail.

-Like other colorful fish, the bright colors of the neon tetra will fade at night when it is resting, if it becomes alarmed, or when it is ill.
-At the fish store choose specimens that are active and robustly colored, as faded colors can be an indication of poor health.
+Like other colorful fish, the bright colors of the neon tetra will fade at night when it is resting, when it becomes alarmed or when it is ill.
+At the pet store, choose specimens that are actively swimming and robustly colored, as faded colors can be an indication of poor health.

 Neon Tetra Habitat and Care

 In their natural habitat, neon tetras live in areas of dark water with dense vegetation and roots.
 Providing a habitat with plenty of low-light hiding places is important.
-Give them plenty of plants, including floating plants if possible, as well as hiding places such as rocks and driftwood.
-Driftwood will provide hiding places, and serve the dual purpose of softening and darkening the water.
-The dark substrate will help replicate the natural habitat that neon tetras feel most comfortable in.
-Some owners will put a dark background on three sides of the aquarium to achieve the desired low light habitat.
+Give them plenty of plants, including floating plants if possible.
+Driftwood will provide hiding places as well.
+The dark substrate will replicate the natural habitat in which the neon tetras feel most comfortable.
+Some fishkeepers will put a dark background on three sides of the aquarium to achieve the desired low-light habitat.

-Neon tetras are omnivores, meaning they will eat a variety of foods.
+Neon tetras are omnivores, meaning that they will eat both plant and animal material.
 Fine flake food, small granules, live or frozen brine shrimp or daphnia, and frozen or freeze-dried bloodworms are all good food choices.
 Offer a variety of food, including live foods, to ensure good health.

-Sexual differences are not overtly apparent in neon tetras.
+Gender differences are not overtly apparent in neon tetras.
 Generally, the female will have a larger more rounded belly than the male.
-This rounded belly can make the blue stripe appear curved on the female, in contrast to the very straight neon stripe on the male.
+This rounded belly can even make the blue stripe appear curved on the female, in contrast to the very straight blue stripe on the male.

-Neon tetras can be challenging to breed, due to the need for very specific water conditions.
+Neon tetras can be challenging to breed, due to their need for very specific water conditions.
 If you wish to attempt to breed them, set up a separate breeding tank.
 Water hardness in the breeding tank should be only 1 to 2 dGH, and pH 5.0 to 6.0.
 Use a sponge filter for filtration, and provide live plants.
 Spawning fish will often jump, so make sure the tank has a cover.
 Cover the sides of the tank with dark paper to reduce light in the tank.
-Water temperature should be kept between 72 and 75 F (24 C).
+Water temperature should be kept between 72 and 75 degrees Fahrenheit (22-24 degrees Celsius).

 Maintain low lighting as both the eggs and the fry are sensitive to light.
-The eggs will hatch in approximately 24 hours, producing very tiny fry that will feed off their egg sack for the next couple of days.
+The eggs will hatch in approximately 24 hours, producing tiny fry that will feed off their yolk sack for the next few days.
 Hatch rates are not high, so do not expect more than one-third of the eggs to result in viable fry.
-In three to four days the fry will become free-swimming and must be fed very small foods, such as infusoria, rotifers, egg yolk, or commercially prepared fry food.
+In three to four days the fry will become free-swimming and must be fed very small foods, such as infusoria, rotifers, hard-boiled egg yolk, or commercially prepared fry food.
 In a few weeks, they will be large enough to be fed freshly hatched brine shrimp.
-The fry will display adult coloration after about one month.
+The fry will display adult coloration after the first month.